 Manchester United’s tragedy and history changed forever the following season, when the Munich Air Disaster wiped out most of the starting line-up and rocked the club to its core.
 Unsurprisingly, a makeshift, young United outfit were defeated by Milan in the semi-finals, who in turn were defeated by Madrid, the eventual winners.
 The Madrid president, Bernabéu, dedicated the trophy to United, and even offered the trophy to the club, who refused.

-Bernabéu wanted to go further, and offered Madrid’s most prized asset, the most coveted player in the world – the great Alfredo Di Stéfano (main picture, right) – to United the following year.
+Bernabéu wanted to go further and offered Madrid’s most prized asset, the most coveted player in the world – the great Alfredo Di Stéfano – to United the following year.
 All parties had agreed to a short-term loan deal being accepted, but astoundingly the Football Association blocked the move in the belief that it would halt the progress of a British player.

-Bernabéu, and Madrid, were not perturbed in their efforts to help.
+Bernabéu and Real were not perturbed in their efforts to help.
 They made a memorial pennant with the names of the Munich dead, called ‘Champions of Honour’, which was sold in Spain to raise money for United.
-They offered the use of their lavish facilities to the injured and families of the deceased for free, and then arranged a series of fundraising friendlies between the clubs
+They offered the use of their lavish facilities to the injured and families of the deceased for free and then arranged a series of fundraising friendlies between the clubs

 The first two of the friendlies arrived at the tail end of 1959, and Madrid won both – scoring 12 but the six they conceded showed that United were well on the way to rebuilding another fantastic side.
 In the fundraising banquet for the families of those rocked by Munich which followed, Bernabéu described Busby as not just the “bravest” but the “greatest” man he had ever met in football.
 Busby responded that “Madrid are now like our family.”